Fact checkedFact Checked

 • Not dairy-free or vegan

-Packed with protein from milk protein isolate and whey protein isolate, Quest Bars are a moderate-calorie, high-fiber option.
+Packed with protein from milk protein isolate and whey protein isolate, Quest Bars is a moderate-calorie, high-fiber option.
 These bars contain an average of 20 g of protein per serving and generally fewer than 200 calories.

 Quest Bars come in an impressive variety of flavors, including classics like Chocolate Peanut Butter and Chocolate Chip Cookie Dough.
 If you’re looking for something out of the ordinary, try Birthday Cake or Blueberry Muffin.